vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/17_shAstrIya-niyamanAdhikAraH.md

 FOR HIS GUIDE:

-(It has been stated so far that) owing to his relationship as a s'esha, the prapanna has to render service to Bhagavan and to Bhagavatās.
+(It has been stated so far that) owing to his relationship as a śeṣa, the prapanna has to render service to Bhagavan and to Bhagavatās.
 Now it may be asked whether this service arises from his desire and in accordance with the sāstras or from his mere desire without any reference at all to the sāstras.
 The answer is as follows; To the man who is in this world full of the darkness of ignorance, the sāstra is required as a lamp (to show the path that he should take).
 So the service that he is to render should be according to the s'āstra; in matters where the s'āstra gives an option or alternatives, he may follow his own discretion.
 "How ja this", it may be asked.
 When Sri Rāmanuja was about to leave this world, he observed his foremost disciples grieving exceedingly, He called them to his side and commanded them on pain of offence to Aḷavandār not to think of taking their own lives owing to their sorrow at his death.
 "They will (if they do so) have no connection with me”, he said.
 On hearing this, they were filled with sorrow and begged that they might be told what they should do thereafter.
 This was Sri Rāmanuja's reply:

 17